s-titoo/bloggger/README.md

 ﻿## Introduction
-***Bloggger*** is a web app for a microblogging platform.
+[Bloggger][24] is a web app for a microblogging platform.
 It is written mainly in Python (with some JavaScript parts) using Flask framework.
 Feel free to explore and use!

 ## Main Features
 * Public Posting